-Fund assets in the reporting year were \leqslant 3,064.3 million, the same as in the previous year.
-The reacquisition of a \leqslant 475.6 million share in ContiTech AG, Hanover, from Continental Pension Trust e.
+Fund assets in the reporting year were \leq 3,064.3 million, the same as in the previous year.
+The reacquisition of a \leq 475.6 million share in ContiTech AG, Hanover, from Continental Pension Trust e.
 V., Hanover, increased fund assets.
-Conversely, actuarial losses reduced fund assets
+Conversely, actuarial losses reduced fund assets.

-Actuarial gains and losses on fund assets in Germany resulted from actuarial gains of ≤ 101.2 million (PY: ≤ 33.1 million) from the CTAs.
+Actuarial gains and losses on fund assets in Germany resulted from actuarial gains of $\notin 101.2$ million (PY: $\notin 33.1$ million) from the CTAs.

 In the Continental Group, there are pension contribution funds for previously defined contributions in Germany that have been closed to new entrants since July 1, 1983, and March 1, 1984, respectively.
 As at December 31, 2022, the minimum net funding requirement was exceeded; Continental AG has no requirement to make additional contributions.
 The pension fund assets had a fair value of €185.8 million as at December 31, 2022 (PY: €211.8 million).
 The pension contribution funds have tariffs with an interest rate of 2.6%.
-Under the German Company Pensions Law, Continental AG is ultimately liable for the implementation path of the pension contribution fund.
-It therefore constitutes a defined benefit pension plan that must be reported in line with the development of pension provisions.
+Under the German Company Pensions Law, Continental AG is ultimately liable for the implementation path of the pension contribution funds the development of pension provisions.
 However, given that only the plan members are entitled to the assets and income generated, the benefit obligations are recognized in the same amount as the existing assets at fair value.